Skip to main content

 2. Enter your personal access token and the name of an existing GitHub repository that contains an Astro project.

-Step 12: Commit your DAG to GitHub
+Step 12: (Optional) Commit your DAG to GitHub

 Export your pipeline by committing it to your connected GitHub repository.